 To MP3 Converter for Mac - Constant Bitrate settings

-Constant Bit Rate (CBR) means the Bit Rate is a constant, regardless of the complexity of the audio being encoded.
+Constant Bit Rate (CBR) means the Bit Rate is constant, regardless of the complexity of the audio being encoded.

 Advantages of Constant Bit Rate: